 Sightings are obviously unpredictable, but they can potentially be seen on any of our offshore cruises due to their foraging behaviour.
 When we do find them due to the Skipper’s knowledge of their habits we often re-locate them on the next cruise if we have one and we have a lot of trawlers that will call immediately if they are seen in our area or heading towards our area.

 To summarise, you have to be lucky to see them, but we are certainly one if not the most likely boat on the West Coast of Scotland to encounter these apex predators.
-Having monitored all recorded sightings of our Orcas for many years now there seems to be regular sightings in our search area between the last week in August and the first week of September for at least the last 5 years.
-So if I were going to recommend anytime of the year then that would be it.
+Having monitored all recorded sightings of our Orcas for many years, now there seem to be regular sightings in our search area between the last week in August and the first week of September for at least the last 5 years.
+So if I were going to recommend any time of the year then that would be it.
 There are also two more pods that have been spotted in our area, the Northern Community that usually forages around the Northern Isles and an as yet unidentified pod that we photographed and filmed a few years ago.

 Cheers, Nick Davies.